timfpollard/Manim-Math-Work/README.md

-# Manim-Stuff
+# Manim/Math Stuff
 All of the animations I've made with Manim so far.
+Plus some other things

 Just cool stuff I wish to look at within math or make art with.